Buddhadebroy/catalogx/readme.txt

 📈 **Strategically Manage Price Visibility**: Boost lead generation by controlling when and where product prices are visible, encouraging users to engage and inquire about your offerings.

 ==✌️ Enquiry ==
-Place inquiry buttons across the store to capture leads, handle bulk orders or high-value purchases, gauge demand, and boost conversions and customer satisfaction.
+Place enquiry buttons across the store to capture leads, handle bulk orders or high-value purchases, gauge demand, and boost conversions and customer satisfaction.

 = Key Features: =
 📍 **Place Enquiry & Quote Request Buttons Anywhere** : Maximize visibility by placing enquiry and quote request buttons anywhere on your site using shortcodes.
 🔄 **Allow Inquiries for 'Out of Stock' Items** : Keep customers engaged by letting them inquire about out-of-stock products, ensuring you don’t miss potential sales.
-🔗 **Seamlessly Integrate Inquiry Button with Page Builders** : Add an inquiry button to pages built with your preferred page builder for a smooth, cohesive shopping experience.
+🔗 **Seamlessly Integrate enquiry Button with Page Builders** : Add an enquiry button to pages built with your preferred page builder for a smooth, cohesive shopping experience.
 🔍 **Track Customer Inquiries for Product Insights** : Gain valuable insights into product demand and customer preferences by tracking all incoming inquiries.
 🛒 **Enable Bulk or High-Value Order Inquiries [PRO]** : Let customers inquire about bulk or high-value orders using the Enquiry Cart, designed for large or custom purchases.
-✏️ **Customize Inquiry Forms to Match Your Brand [PRO]** : Craft inquiry forms that align with your brand’s aesthetic and gather the most relevant customer information.
+✏️ **Customize enquiry Forms to Match Your Brand [PRO]** : Craft enquiry forms that align with your brand’s aesthetic and gather the most relevant customer information.
 📊 **Monitor & Manage Inquiries via the Enquiry Cart [PRO]** : Easily track and manage all inquiries through the Enquiry Cart, making it simple to follow up and convert leads.
 🎨 **Choose from 5 Advanced Enquiry Form Templates [PRO]** : Select from five customizable enquiry form templates to suit your business needs and brand aesthetic.